gruntjs/grunt-docs/Configuring-tasks.md

 });
 ```

-The **files object** format supports multiple src-dest mappings per-target, where the property name is the destination filepath, and its value is an array of one or more source filepaths or wildcard patterns.
+The **files object** format supports multiple src-dest mappings per-target, where the property name is the dest, and its value is the src.
+Any number of src-dest mappings may be specified in this way.

 ```js
 grunt.initConfig({